vpaliy/twitter-scraper/README.md

 - `-e` or `--executor-count` (specifies how many executors - explained below - we need to launch)

 Speaking of interface design, I would define three important abstractions here:
-- Searchers (main responsibility is to search for the desired tweets and pass them along to handlers)
+- Searchers (primary responsibility is to search for the desired tweets and pass them along to handlers)

 - Handlers (responsible for filtering out and parsing tweets to determine appropriate actions that should be applied to those tweets.
 When finished, pass the actions to executors)